wp-plugins/kitten-of-the-day-widget/readme.txt

 === Plugin Name ===
+Contributors: dailywidget
-Contributors: kendildonic (this should be a list of wordpress.org userid's) Donate link: http://dailywidget.com/
+Donate link: http://dailywidget.com/
 Tags: widget,kittens,daily,picture,cute
 Requires at least: 3.0
 Tested up to: 3.1.3
-Stable tag: 0.5
+Stable tag: 0.51

 Display a widget with a cute picture of a kitten, rotated daily.